CLI Companion

 bash

-hapi new my-web-app --template api --git
+hapi new my-api-project --template api-starter

 Explanation